 Sue has moved across from community development work within Anglicare Victoria’s St Luke’s, to develop a new e-learning platform for Innovative Resources.
 She holds a PhD in Creative Arts along with degrees and diplomas in the humanities, teaching and management, and is an accredited life coach.
 Her community services work and teaching is informed by strengths-based and solution-focused approaches, and she has a long-standing interest in transpersonal psychology.
 Sue is also a published poet and nonfiction writer.
 For three years, she was the co-editor of the literary ezine, The Animist, which was archived under the National Library’s Pandora Project.
 She has just finished a stint as chief editor for the Melbourne Poets Union.

 John has an extensive background in the community services sector having worked in a range of roles including casework practitioner, youth and community development, service coordination, program management and social policy development.
 John’s previous roles have included Director for Strategy and Innovation, General Manager for Children, Youth and Family Services, and Program Manager for Youth Services.
 John has previously worked in youth justice and child protection at the Department of Human Services and also in youth development roles at Melbourne City Mission and the Young Christian Workers Movement.
 John is an experienced facilitator of conversations with organisations around practice development, social inclusion, cultural competency and community development.

-Wayne is a pioneer, author, consultant, trainer and mentor in strengths based practice and has played a pivotal role in its development and articulation over three decades.
-He has developed various practice frameworks and written material on strengths-based ways of working with individuals, families, groups, communities and organisations that have been adopted by schools of social work, human service workers and organisations, and trainers and consultants internationally.
+Wayne was a pioneer, author, consultant, trainer and mentor in strengths based practice and played a pivotal role in its development and articulation over three decades.
+He developed various practice frameworks and written material on strengths-based ways of working with individuals, families, groups, communities and organisations that have been adopted by schools of social work, human service workers and organisations, and trainers and consultants internationally.